soda-research/vitrage/doc/source/scenario-evaluator.rst

    in both from both sets.
 4. For each scenario related to the *before* element, the Scenario Evaluator queries the Entity Graph for all the matching patterns in the current system.
-For each match and each associated action, add a reference to the *undo* of the action to an *action collection*.
+For each match and each associated action, a reference to the *undo* of the action is added to an *action collection*.
 5. For each scenario related to the *current* element,the Scenario Evaluator queries the Entity Graph for all the matching patterns in the current system.
-For each match and each associated action, add a reference to the *do* of the action to the same *action collection*.
+For each match and each associated action, a reference to the *do* of the action is added to the same *action collection*.
-6. Given all the actions (do & undo) in the *action collection*, perform them.
+6. Given all the actions (do & undo) in the *action collection*, perform them using action executor.
-   Using action executor.

-   - Note that in Mitaka, the only action filtering planned is avoiding performing the same action twice.
+   - Currently, the only action filtering is avoiding performing the same action twice.

 System Initialization
 ---------------------

-During the initialization of Vitrage, the Scenario Evaluator will be de-activated until all the synchronizers complete their initial "get_all" process.
+During the initialization of Vitrage, the Scenario Evaluator will be de-activated until all the datasources complete their initial "get_all" process.
 After it is activated, the consistency flow will begin, which will trigger all the relevant scenarios for each element in the Entity Graph.